cslev/doh_ml/README.md

                         3: Pad to a random number from the distribution of the Web packets
                         4: Pad to a random preceding Web packet's size
-                        5: Pad a sequence of DoH packets to a random sequence of preceeding Web packets' sizes -o DATAFRAME_PATH, --output DATAFRAME_PATH
+                        5: Pad a sequence of DoH packets to a random sequence of preceeding Web packets' sizes -b, --bidir           Specify if dataframe should be bidirectional.
+                        Default: False (only requests will be present -o DATAFRAME_PATH, --output DATAFRAME_PATH
                         Specify the full path for the dataframe to be saved (Default: ./dataframes/df.pkl)
 ```